 A discovery by nuclear physicists in a laboratory in Berlin, Germany, in 1938 made the first atomic bomb possible, after Otto Hahn, Lise Meitner and Fritz Strassman discovered nuclear fission.

-When an atom of radioactive material splits into lighter atoms, there’s a sudden, powerful release of energy.
+In nuclear fission, the nucleus of an atom of radioactive material splits into two or more smaller nuclei, which causes a sudden, powerful release of energy.
 The discovery of nuclear fission opened up the possibility of nuclear technologies, including weapons.

-Atomic bombs are weapons that get their energy from fission reactions.
+Atomic bombs get their energy from fission reactions.
 Thermonuclear weapons, or hydrogen bombs, rely on a combination of nuclear fission and nuclear fusion.
 Nuclear fusion is another type of reaction in which two lighter atoms combine to release energy.

 The Manhattan Project was the code name for the American-led effort to develop a functional atomic bomb during World War II.
-The Manhattan Project was started in response to fears that German scientists had been working on a weapon using nuclear technology since the 1930s.
+The project was started in response to fears that German scientists had been working on a weapon using nuclear technology since the 1930s.

 Hiroshima And Nagasaki Bombings